project-chip/connectedhomeip/integrations/docker/images/chip-cert-bins/README.md

 ## Building

-The Dockerfile requires building using the `Buildx` plugin, included within docker.
+The Dockerfile requires building using the Buildx plugin, included within docker.
 It is used to build for both the amd64 and arm64 architectures, so the image may be cross-built and ran directly on a Raspberry Pi or other arm64 based environment.
-If your docker installation does not have the `Buildx` plugin, please update docker or install `Buildx` manually.
+If your docker installation does not have the Buildx plugin, please update docker or install Buildx manually.

 Prerequisites:

 -   A recent docker installation.
--   Create a `buildx` builder: `docker buildx create --use --name mybuild`
+-   Create a Buildx builder: `docker buildx create --use --name mybuild`
--   Install the `Binfmt` cross-platform Docker emulators:
+-   Install the Binfmt cross-platform Docker emulators:
     `docker run --privileged --rm tonistiigi/binfmt --install all`

 ### Example: Building for the host platform and loading into Docker